 Dental bridges are also a popular restorative dentistry solution because they eliminate the need for dentures.
 Any patient who fears a life with dentures and the upkeep they demand is usually happy to entertain the idea of a different type of dental restoration – especially one that doesn’t require any special treatment once it has been bonded permanently and reliably in place.

 Are You a Good Candidate for a Dental Bridge?

 The best restorative dentistry solution for your missing teeth will depend on your overall oral health, budget, and willingness to undergo lengthier or more involved procedures.
 Strong and durable dental implants are often the first choice of patients with missing teeth, and if your jawbone is in good condition, it is typically a viable option.
 When time, budget, oral health, or other conditions prevent the placement of dental implants, a dental bridge gets the job done well.

 Are you ready for your smile makeover at Philadelphia Dentistry?
-Make your consultation appointment at our Philadelphia dental office with Dr. Cirka, Dr. Meier, Dr. Jeon or Dr. Smith to find out what restorative dentistry solution is right for your missing teeth.
+Make your consultation appointment at our Philadelphia dental office with Dr. Cirka, Dr. Jeon or Dr. Mastrota to find out what restorative dentistry solution is right for your missing teeth.
 No matter what option you choose, the repair will give you a beautiful, complete, healthy smile.